If you or your child is interested in learning how to play the drums, you…

 Like the Kenwood TH-D72A, the Yaesu Original is an APRS- and GPS-capable device and this one has smart navigation as well.
 It’s large, fully backlit touchscreen display allows easy use, and it can even screenshot and send images.
 With a maximum of 5 watts of power, a loudspeaker, and a good battery life, this radio is definitely worth the price!
 If you want a very high-quality machine with lots of features, this is the radio for you.

-The Wouxun KG-UVD1P is an analog ham radio that provides two-way and dual-band services.
+The Wouxun KG-UVD1P is a popular digital handheld ham radio used by radio veterans as well as beginners.
+The DMR radio provides excellent battery life touting a 35 hour battery life. an analog ham radio that provides two-way and dual-band services.
 It’s quite a bit larger than most of the others on this list, weighing in at almost two pounds.
 It has a long-lasting battery and can offer up to 5 watts of power.
 While it is on the expensive side compared to other radios with similar features, the Wouxun is easy to program with a good range, so it could be worth it depending on how important ease of use is to you as an amateur radio user.

-The Kenwood Original TH-D74A is the most expensive handheld radio on our list, but it has the credentials to back up the exorbitant price tag.
-It complies with APRS and D-STAR digital amateur radio networks, broadening the access of amateur radio hobbyists to multiple channels.
-It offers GPS services on a transflective TFT color display.
-The Kenwood Original has a micro-SD port and Bluetooth capability, and its software is easy to use.
+The AnyTone AT-D878UV is the most expensive handheld radio on our list, but it has the credentials to back up the exorbitant price tag.
+It complies with APRS digital amateur radio networks, broadening the access of amateur radio hobbyists to multiple channels.
+VFO channel enabled input to repeaters and other frequencies.
+This dual band UHF/VHF radio on DMR and analog channels provides a one radio solution.
+The 7-Watts of power provides a maximum range for the radio with unparalleled battery life estimated at 35 hours with a 3100mAh battery.
 It’s small, lightweight, and weatherproof, so expect maximum portability.
 This is a premium radio that will get you from “amateur” to “pro” status in no time.

 Ham radio can be daunting to the beginner—there are lots of terms to learn, factors to consider, and radio options to choose from.
 Before you pick a radio, make a list of the features you care about, as well as your priorities.
 Do you demand DMR?
 Do you need a radio with GPS?
 How much would you like to spend?
 Make sure you take into account the accessories that you might need.
 Will you need to buy a programming cable?
 An antenna to boost your radio’s signal?